Wichita

 What is up with the keeper?

-The Keeper of the Plains: A Landlocked Legend
+The Keeper of the Local Lore

 No Answer